 Meaning and History

-The name Foo Fighters was chosen quite an by accident and, as Dave Grohl later admitted, was not very successful.
+The name Foo Fighters was chosen quite by accident and, as Dave Grohl later admitted, was not very successful.
 The fact is that the former Nirvana drummer did not originally plan to create a band.
-He just wanted to record an album of those songs that he managed to compose during his participation in the cult grunge band.
+He just wanted to record an album of the songs he managed to compose during his time in the cult grunge band.
 The musician did not show these lyrics to anyone because he was unsure of their quality.
 After the collapse of Nirvana, he decided not to pursue a career as a drummer but to release his own 15 songs.
 He had to perform every vocal and play almost every instrument to avoid involving anyone in the project.
 For complete anonymity, Dave did not mention his name on the cover.
 Instead, he called the album Foo Fighters, hoping that the plurality would make listeners think that a whole group of musicians worked on the songs.

 What is Foo Fighters?